Why South Carolina?

 - South Carolina ranks as one of the 10 best states in the nation to do business, according to Chief Executive magazine’s annual poll of CEOs who rate states based on taxation and regulation, workforce quality and quality of life.

-- Forbes magazine ranked South Carolina ninth best in 2011 for its pro-business regulatory environment.
+- Forbes magazine ranked South Carolina fifth best in 2019 for its pro-business regulatory environment.
 Forbes considered the state’s regulatory environment, tort climate and incentives.

-- South Carolina consistently ranks among Site Selection magazine’s “Top State Business Climates” and took the fifth-place spot for 2011.
+- South Carolina consistently ranks among Site Selection magazine’s “Top State Business Climates” and tied for fifth place in 2018 under "Best States for Business."

 - South Carolina is a right-to-work state with one of the lowest unionization rates in the nation.